High School USA!

 High School USA! is an American adult animated television series produced by Friends Night and Animation Domination High-Def Studios.
 The series was created and written by Dino Stamatopoulos.
-Nick Weidenfeld, Hend Baghdady and Stamatopoulos executive produce the series.
+Nick Weidenfeld, Hend Baghdady and Stamatopoulos executive produced the series.

 Plot

 The show is about the millennial high-school experience, following a clique of sunny, well-meaning students consisting of Marsh Merriwether, Amber Lamber, Cassandra Barren, Brad Slovee, and Lamort Blackstein.

 The art style and basic character setup are a parody of Archie Comics.